What to Wear Kayak Fishing in Winter

 Heat-Trapping Ability

-There are several soft fabrics that can help keep you warm, absorb sweat and pull it away from the body, and feel comfortable against the skin.
+Several soft fabrics can help keep you warm, absorb sweat, pull it away from the body, and feel comfortable against the skin.
 Some of the most popular include:

 • Cotton